 More members of Phoenix paramilitary group plead guilty

-PHOENIX (AP) _ Five more members of the Viper Militia, initially accused of plotting to blow up federal buildings, pleaded guilty Tuesday to lesser conspiracy and weapons charges.
+PHOENIX (AP) _ Two more members of the Viper Militia, initially accused of plotting to blow up federal buildings, pleaded guilty Tuesday to lesser conspiracy and weapons charges.

 Following the July 1 arrests, President Clinton and other federal officials said they had ``averted a terrible terrorist attack,″ but investigators later conceded the group posed no immediate threat.

-Under their plea bargains, David Belliveau faces up to 6 years in prison; his wife Ellen Belliveau faces at least 3 years; Finis Howard Walker II faces at least 7 years and Donna Star Williams faces 18 months.
+Under their plea bargains, David Belliveau faces up to 6 years in prison, and his wife at least 3 years.

 The defendants will be sentenced in March.